 Your horrible headaches could be triggered by foods.
 Alcohol, chocolate, and caffeine have all been identified as headache triggers.
 “It is not unusual at all for food to trigger migraines or other types of headaches,” says Noah Rosen, MD, director of the Headache Institute at North Shore-LIJ Health System in Long Island, N.Y.
-There are a few classic foods that trigger headaches in many people, but many different foods can trigger headaches for certain individuals.
+There are a few classic foods that trigger headaches in many people, but many different foods can trigger headaches for certain individuals, some of which can be so severe they can send some to the emergency room.
 That’s why keeping a food diary to document your headaches is a good idea.

 Chocolate: Is It Really a Migraine Trigger?

 Research recently presented at the International Headache Society suggests that cocoa may actually protect the nerve cells that cause migraine headaches.
 But 22 percent of headache sufferers identify chocolate as one of their headache triggers.
 “Chocolate may be getting a bad rap as a migraine trigger,” says Dr. Rosen.
 “Many people with migraines have increased appetite and food cravings just before their headaches start.”
 Reaching for a chocolate bar may be the result of a migraine, rather than the cause.

 Red Wine and Other Alcohol Reactions